-Whistlefritz “On Va Jouer” is their newest release.
-The DVD is a very success way to learn French for preschoolers.
-It is entirely in French, "Oh mon dieu!”
+Whistlefritz “On Va Jouer” DVD is a successful way to conduct French language lessons for preschoolers.
+It is entirely in French, "Oh mon Dieu!”

 French for Kids

 Do you think preschoolers can learn a foreign language with ease?

 After my daughter and I played around with the DVD, I decided to help myself out even though my daughter did great.
 I turned on the French subtitles.
 I understood the words better and did the lessons better, but my daughter was still better than me.

 The French did not come easy for me, and my daughter mastered the lessons.
 We invited other kids to join us, and they picked up the French right away.
 The ones who watched it were engaged.
 “Hélas!”
 It appears to be easier for kids.

 Marie, the host on the DVD, engaged the kids by using animated facial expressions, inspired the kids, kept the kids engaged, and speaks French fluently.

 Between the conversational pieces are five songs playing to keep the kids engaged.
 As a result, the kids were totally into the program and sang along.
 They were singing French songs and laughing.